vanStaen/rewaer/README.md

 ### Upload

 The object file are saved in an AWS S3 bucket.
 Used is `multer` as a library to upload those.
-A file size limit is fixed at 10M.

 ### Manipulation